 The amount of the next stimulus check will depend on the latest tax filing the IRS has received.
 If the stimulus package is signed by mid-March of 2021, some people will have filed their 2020 taxes and others won’t have.
 That means a third payment could be based on 2019 or 2020 taxes.
 The past year has seen significant unemployment, which often hurts the finances of individual households.
 Many others have seen their hours reduced.
 If one’s AGI changes significantly from one tax filing to the next, so too could the amount of their next stimulus check.

 When Could You Receive Your Stimulus Check?

-When might that third stimulus check arrive?
-The administration’s goal is to sign the American Rescue Plan into law by March 14.
-That is also when the current $300 federal unemployment benefit bonus expires.
-Assuming President Biden is able to sign the relief package on March 14, direct deposits would likely start the week of March 22, with checks beginning to arrive the week of March 29.
+The administration remains focused on signing the American Rescue Plan into law by March 14.
+That is the day when the current $300 federal unemployment benefit bonus expires.
+Assuming President Biden can sign the relief package on March 14, direct deposits would likely start the week of March 22, with checks beginning to arrive the week of March 29.

 Why Stimulus Checks Are Still Needed

 The economy shrank by 3.5 percent in 2020, the largest single-year decline since the end of World War II.
 Weekly unemployment figures remain historically high, with approximately 730,000 people initially applying for unemployment insurance in the third week of February.
 (For reference, a typical pre-pandemic week saw about 250,000 new unemployment applications.)
 An additional 451,000 sought Pandemic Unemployment Assistance.
 Another 1 million people received Pandemic Emergency Unemployment Compensation, benefits for those whose unemployment aid has otherwise run out.
 That group now totals 5 million people.